SegataLab/repophlan/readme.txt

 * about ~30 strains are missing in the generated taxonomy file.
 These are the representatives of sets of strains with multiple assemblies.
 It should be an easy fix in generate_taxonomy.py
-* for some microbes only a subset of the four types of files are present.
+* for some microbes and euks only a subset of the four types of files are present.
 These files are downloaded but the assembly will not appear in the repophlan_microbes.txt for consistency.
 However, for some downstream analyses not all the four files are actually needed.